Kwanza247/library-mgtsystem/README.md

 Updated permissions:

-Librarians: Can add, edit, or delete books.
+Librarians → Can add, edit, or delete books.

-Students: Can view and borrow/return books.
+Students → Can view and borrow/return books.

+Created custom permission class IsLibrarian for role-based access control.

 Improved querysets:

 Librarians see all transactions.

-Students only see their own transaction history.
+Students only see their own borrowing history.

-Added custom permission class IsLibrarian for role-based access control.

-Verified all endpoints through DRF’s web interface and Postman.
+Verified endpoints through DRF’s web interface and Postman.

-🧪 Testing

-Confirmed API actions:
+**Testing & Validation**

 Borrowed books reduce available copies.